AI-Projects-list/automated-prompt-evaluation-framework-using-OpenAI-GPT-and-SentenceTransformers/README.md

-# automated prompt evaluation framework using OpenAI GPT and SentenceTransformers
+# Automated prompt evaluation framework using OpenAI GPT and SentenceTransformers

 This is a simple automated prompt evaluation framework using OpenAI GPT and SentenceTransformers.